rmcveyhsawaknow/tasky-pivot-for-insight/Copilot-Processing.md

 1. Terraform outputs may not be properly captured/passed between jobs
 2. Script may be looking in wrong location for Terraform state/outputs
 3. Working directory or file path issues in the deploy-application job

+---

+## 🔧 Deploy Application Job Fix Applied ✅

+### Issue Resolved:
+The setup-alb-controller.sh script was failing because it tried to read terraform outputs directly, but the deploy-application job doesn't have access to terraform state.

+### Solution Implemented:
+1. **Modified workflow** to pass terraform outputs as environment variables to the script
+2. **Updated script** to prioritize environment variables over terraform outputs
+3. **Added fallback logic** to construct service account role ARN from cluster name
+4. **Maintained compatibility** for both GitHub Actions and local development

+### Key Changes:
+- **Workflow**: Pass `CLUSTER_NAME` and `AWS_REGION` as environment variables
+- **Script**: Check environment variables first, fallback to terraform outputs
+- **Role ARN**: Auto-construct from cluster name if not provided

+### State File Confirmation:
+✅ **terraform.tfstate created successfully** in S3: `s3://tasky-terraform-state-152451250193/tasky/terraform.tfstate` (171KB)

+### Next Test Required:
+Re-run the terraform-apply workflow to test the deploy-application job with the fixes applied.